notoriousz/onboarding-tattos.app/README.md

 # Onboarding Tattos App

-Simple APP to support Tattoo Artists to store your image inside a Portfolio.
+Application to support Tattoo Artists to store your images inside a Portfolio.

 ## Doc